Thin-Film Solar Panels: What You Need to Know

 How efficient are thin-film solar panels?

-The efficiency of thin-film solar panels is generally somewhere between 7% and 18%.
-That means some thin-film solar panels are beginning to reach efficiency levels similar to traditional rigid solar panels, which tend to hover around 20% as of publishing.
+The efficiency of thin-film solar panels ranges anywhere from 7% to 18%.
+That means some thin-film solar panels are beginning to reach efficiency levels similar to traditional solar panels, which tend to hover around 20% as of publishing.

 How are thin-film solar panels made?